freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-build-a-recipe-project/top-build-a-recipe-project.md

 1. Your recipe page should include an `html` element with a `head` and `body` element as children.
 1. You should have a `title` element within the `head` element with the text `The Odin Recipes`.
 1. You should see an `h1` element that has the text `Creamy Chocolate Fudge`.
-1. You should see a fitting image with an `alt` attribute.
+1. You should see a related image with an `alt` attribute.
 1. There should be an `h2` element with the text `Description` under the image.
 1. You should see a couple of paragraphs under `Description` that describe the recipe.
 1. There should be an `h2` element with the text `Ingredients`.